Tristen Gaspadarek: Biography

 Tristen's fourth album, Sneaker Waves, was released in July 2017.
 The title was taken from the name of a large, powerful coastal wave known to appear without warning, periodically sweeping innocent bystanders out to sea.
 Tristen said she found the phenomenon of the sneaker wave to feel like a metaphor for life and death and a suitable album title.
 In making the album, Tristen and her husband and collaborator Buddy Hughen decided to record at their home studio in Nashville, handling nearly everything but the rhythm section and orchestral accompaniment.
 The songs on Sneaker Waves were described by Charleston City Paper as showing "traces of twang but more often than not seem to take the ambitious arrangements on C A V E S and filter them through a rich, timeless blend of garage rock, atmospheric country, [and] '60s girl group flourishes."
 Sneaker Waves was well received by critics, described by Rolling Stone as having "Nilsson-worthy power balladry," while NPR's Ann Powers put it in her list of "Top 10 Underheard Albums Of 2017" and called it "bursting with great melodies and hooky arrangements that tickle the ear and won’t leave your brain alone."

 Since the release of Charlatans at the Garden Gate Tristen has toured North America with artists including Those Darlins, The Elected, Justin Townes Earle, Ezra Furman and the Harpoons, and Vanessa Carlton.
 In March 2014, she opened for Television in Nashville.

 In 2015, Tristen was featured in the documentary The Moment: Bonnaroo, about the music festival.

 In 2016, Tristen released a chap book of poetry, Saturnine.

 Tristen's fifth album, Aquatic Flowers, was released June 4, 2021, by Mama Bird Recording Co.

+Tristen's sixth album, Unpopular Music, was released in 2025.